Stake review from an experienced and long term globally diversified investor. Learn about Stake fees, Stake Black and is Stake legit?

 Signing up for Stake is quick and easy.
 You can create an online account with Stake and have it funded in under an hour; in most cases the funds should settle that day allowing you to make your first trade on the same day as signing up.

-Simply click this ‘Get started‘ link and follow the bouncing ball.
+Simply go to Stake’s website (or find an affiliate sign up link) and follow the bouncing ball.
 To create an account you will need to select a Username and password and follow the prompts to verify your Identify (i.e. using a Drivers licence)

 Once you have registered, verified and funded your account, you can begin browsing US listed stocks and ETFs through their search function which you can chuck in ticker codes, company names and even just keywords – like ‘technology’.